Why is Charles Taze Russell famous?

 What did Charles Taze Russel do?

-Russell’s charisma and confidence made him one of the most popular Christian preachers of the late 1800s and early 20th century, and he traveled the world building a global following of so-called “Bible Students” who read his magazine and accepted his theories.
-Though he detested organized religion, in 1884 Russell founded the Watchtower Society, with himself as president, and it gradually assumed the characteristics of a protestant church.
+Russell’s charisma and confidence made him one of the most popular Christian preachers of the late 1800s and early 20th century, and he traveled the world building a following of so-called “Bible Students” who read his magazine and embraced his theories.
+Though he detested organized religion, in 1884 Russell founded the Watchtower Society, with himself as president, and it gradually assumed the characteristics of a church.
 While Russell’s prediction of a 1914 apocalypse obviously didn’t come true, his claim that the outbreak of World War I (1914-1918) was evidence a phase of chaos had consumed the world in the run-up to its end helped preserve his credibility.
 He passed away in 1916 having established the basic beliefs and organizational structure of the Christian sect now known as Jehovah’s Witnesses, which today claims over eight million followers across the globe.

 What was Charles Taze Russell like?